 - UCAS (Universities Central Admissions System) Website: This contains lists of degree courses within the UCAS system.
 It can search for subjects, types of courses (e.g. degree or HND), and locations in the UK.
 The address of the website is www.ucas.com and is available to all students on computers in the Library, computer rooms and the Student Services Centre.
-The website can be accessed from home - UCAS Teams page (to be shortly): This site provides up to date information on Higher Education applications and links to other sites.
+The website can be accessed from home - UCAS channel on Teams (to be added shortly): This site provides up to date information on Higher Education applications and links to other sites.
 HE opportunities are posted for students daily.